dusadrian/academic/content/post/2018-02-12-first-post.md

 +++

 Creating a personal webpage was a long overdue item on my list.
-Some years ago I tried a [Google hosted site](https://www.sites.google.com/site/dusadrian/) which was good enough at the time, but never got to update it since it was just too tedious to works with the low level HTML code.
-In addition, it missed all the beautiful features of the modern web: having a responsive page to render on desktops, tablets  and mobile phones, sharing a post, commenting on it, etc.
+Some years ago I tried a [Google hosted site](https://www.sites.google.com/site/dusadrian/) which was good enough at the time, but never got to update it since it was just too tedious to work with the low level HTML code.
+In addition, it missed all the nice features of the modern web: a responsive page to render on desktops, tablets  and mobile phones, sharing a post, commenting on it, etc.

 I have been looking for various alternatives ever since, but not completely convinced by any one.
 Until a few months ago, when Yihui Xie announced the creation of the [**blogdown**](https://cran.r-project.org/web/packages/blogdown/index.html) package in R, designed specifically to create a website (or a blog) in a matter of minutes.